-The retail success of Grand Central Madisonwill be dependent upon the quality of each and every store design.
+Central Madison will be The retail success of Grand dependent upon the quality of each and every store design.
 The General Retail Design Criteria ("General Criteria") is provided to give the Master Lessee maximum design flexibility while maintaining a consistent and high quality retail environment.
 The General Criteria aims to contribute to the sense of place and foster the highest quality of commuter convenience and overall experience.